MatPoliquin/stable-retro-scripts/README.md

 # stable-retro scripts

-WORK IN PROGRESS

 Note: Migrated to pytorch and stable-baselines3.
 The old tensorflow + oringal stable-baselines is now in TF1 branch.
 There is still some display issues but everything should be functional

 * Train models on retro games
 * Pit two models against each other on PvP retro games such as NHL94, Mortal Kombat or WWF Wrestlemania: The Arcade Game
-* Play an improved AI opponent
+* Play against an improved AI opponent

 ![screenshot 01](./screenshot01.png)